30 Reasons You Don’t Get Customers From Your Website

 There are two facets to this problem.
 The first is that you don’t know who you’re trying to reach in your blog posts.
 Figuring out your ideal customer is vital; if you don’t know who you’re trying to attract to your site, then how will you know what to write about?

 The second facet is more nuanced.
 Writing for your ideal customer will help you to a point.
 Then you’ll want to write posts that target the moment before they’re ready to buy.
 Write about the issues and questions potential clients will be having when they need your services.

 15) Your Writing is Littered with Typos or is Low Quality

 You might be excellent at what you do, but are you a good writer?
-Bad writing and typos can end up portraying you as someone who lacks attention to detail or even uneducated.
+Bad writing and typos can end up portraying you as someone who lacks attention to detail or even that you’re uneducated.